 Ultimately, an insight community is going to be valuable whether it’s branded or unbranded, and the choice you make is dependent on your needs and objectives.

-When to use a Branded or Unbranded Insight Community
+When to use a Branded or Unbranded Online Community

 One reason to use a branded insight community is that the transparency allows you to show company concepts in their final form.
 You can present and even test for actual product names, packaging materials, and updates or improvements to existing products.
 You can also show marketing materials such as commercials, print ads, or banner ads and get actionable feedback on real campaign ideas and concepts.